Twins wait through rain delays to beat Royals 6-4

-MINNEAPOLIS — By the time their series opener against Kansas City concluded, the Minnesota Twins had played almost as much dominoes as baseball.
+MINNEAPOLIS — Jake Cave drew a bases-loaded walk in the fifth inning and the Minnesota Twins endured a pair of rain delays before finally beating the Kansas City Royals 6-4 in a game that ended early Saturday morning.

-Play was halted for 1 hour, 31 minutes in the top of the fourth inning and again for 53 minutes in the bottom of the sixth.
+Play was halted for an hour and 31 minutes in the top of the fourth inning and again for 53 minutes in the bottom of the sixth.
 The game concluded at 12:56 a.m. local time.

-When all was said and done, the Twins were rewarded for their patience with a 6-4 win over the Royals in a game that ended early Saturday morning.

-"It was a long night," Twins manager Paul Molitor said.
-"It's a lot easier when you win."

 The multiple delays forced both teams to dig into their bullpens.
 Twins starter Jake Odorizzi exited after 3 1/3 innings, while Royals right-hander Heath Fillmyer was limited to three innings in his start.
 The two teams combined to use nine relievers.